raminrasoulinezhad/DeepBenchVerilog/README.md

 # DeepBenchVerilog

-Verilog version of Deep Bench Benchmark, Baidu (https://github.com/baidu-research/DeepBench)
+This repository includes the verilog HDL version of the kernels presented in DeepBench, Baidu (https://github.com/baidu-research/DeepBench).
+To generate them, we used Xilinx HLS tool v2018.2 and it's sample projects as starters.
+The generated HDL kernels are captured and posted here.

+## Details:

+    Arch = 3                // Adder-tree
+    Data precision = 8 bit  // sutable for PIR-DSP (https://ieeexplore.ieee.org/document/8735533)

-If you want to use this codes please cite our work at ***ISFPGA 2021***:
+## Please cite our work at ***ISFPGA 2021***:

     @inproceedings{10.1145/3431920.3439479,
         author = {Rasoulinezhad, Seyedramin and Boland, David and Leong, Philip H.W.},